ewnd9/web-standards-ru-calendar-scripts/README.md

 # `web-standards-ru-calendar-scripts`

-Prints future events in a specified city.
+Prints future events in a specified city

 ## Install